CoinCollector1/TestRepositoryGitIgnore/README.md

 # TestRepositoryGitIgnore
-"This is my first commit."
+This is my first commit.
+This is my third commit.